Iran dismisses possibility of conflict, says does not want war

 Iranian crude oil exports have fallen in May to 500,000 barrels per day or lower, according to tanker data and industry sources, after the United States tightened the screws on Iran’s main source of income.

-Reporting by Dubai newsroom; Editing by Alison Williams and Helen Popper
+Reporting by Dubai newsroom; Editing by Helen Popper and Ros Russell